pjo13/cs1666_organization/teams/Team1.md

 ## Advanced topics

 * Physics
-	* Gravity accurately simulated for all objects
+	* Gravity accurately simulated (but with exaggerated scale) for all objects
 	* Newton's laws of motion apply such that objects
 * Procedural generation
 	* Each zone dynamically generated as a solar system with varying objects and conditions